BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-02-23 : start adding icons and colors to categories, add a full list of categories for new users.
+    - replace D3.js by [apexcharts](https://apexcharts.com/).
+    - add Google Fonts for icons inside pie chart.
 - 2024-02-18 : fix total selected amount in validate row page after a POST request.
 - 2024-02-15 : backup part, put the DELETE on the last save by default.
 Recurrent records, after an edit/delete, go back to the create mode.
 - 2024-02-14 : add a new feature for recurrent records.